SV ACADEMY SUSPENSION POLICY

 Student’s behaviour outside school on school business e.g. on school trips, at sports fixtures, is subject to the school’s behaviour policy.
 Bad behaviour in such circumstances will be dealt with as if it had taken place in school.

-For behaviour outside the school, not on school business, the Head may exclude a student if there is a clear link between that behaviour and maintaining good behaviour and discipline among the student body as a whole, or if it is deemed to be damaging to the reputation of the school.
+For behaviour outside the school, not on school business, the Head may suspend a student if there is a clear link between that behaviour and maintaining good behaviour and discipline among the student body as a whole, or if it is deemed to be damaging to the reputation of the school.

 Students With Special Educational Needs And Disabled Students

-We have a legal duty under the Disability Discrimination Act 1995 as amended not to discriminate against disabled students by excluding them from school for behaviour related to their disability.
+We have a legal duty under the Disability Discrimination Act 1995 as amended not to discriminate against disabled students by suspending them from school for behaviour related to their disability.
 The Head will ensure that reasonable steps have been taken by the school/college to respond to a student’s disability so the student is not treated less favourably for reasons related to the disability.

 ‘Reasonable steps’ could include:

-Marking Attendance Registers Following Exclusion
+Marking Attendance Registers Following Suspension

 Removal from School for Other Reasons